-Complete Lines 4 through 12 only if the taxpayer has nonapportionable income and a net operating loss.
+Complete Lines 4 through 12 if the taxpayer has either nonapportionable income or a net operating loss on Federal Form 1120.
+Line 29a, or both.

 Nonapportionable income will be considered only if a detailed Form MO-NAI is completed and attached.
-In general, any income arising from transactions and activity in the regular course of the taxpayer's trade or business, or any income arising from property if the acquisition, management, employment, development, or disposition of the property is or was related to the operation of the taxpayer's trade or business, will be apportionable income rather than nonapportionable income.
+In general, any income arising from transactions and activity in the regular course of the taxpayer's trade or business, or any income arising from property if the acquisition, management, employment, development, or disposition of the property is or was related to the operation of the taxpayer's trade or business, will be apportionable income rather than nonapportionable income